bndernet/bnder-docs/docs/bnder-discord/channels.md

 ## News channel

-We provide news-channel in german ("de-news") and english ("en-news").
+We provide news-channel in german ("de-news") and English ("en-news").
 You can follow these channels and get notified on your server when we will publish updates.

 ## General chat